“One of the most celebrated, well-known Dim sum in Singapore”

 Related Guide: 126 Dim Sum Wen Dao Shi

 Swee Choon’s dough for fried dim sum is consistently good.
 They fry upon order and everything comes crispy hot.
 The mayonnaise adds a bit of wetness to take away the monotonous fried dryness.

-I’ve been eating pork ribs with black bean sauce dim sum for over 20 years and no, yam has never been in the recipe.
-Although the pork and sauce does taste very tender and delicious, the amount of meat is pretty abysmal.
-I’d skip this dish as its not worth it.
+I’ve been eating pork ribs with black bean sauce for over 20 years and no, yam has never been in the recipe.
+Although the pork and sauce do taste very tender and delicious, the amount of meat is pretty abysmal.
+I’d skip this dish as it’s not worth it.

-Swee Choon Dim Sum is still one of Singapore’s oldest and most successful dim sum restaurants that won’t break a hole in your wallet.
-Fried dim sum dishes are still fried a la minute even with the increase in crowd and not pre-made.
+Swee Choon Dim Sum is still one of Singapore’s oldest and most successful dim sum restaurants that won’t burn a hole in your wallet.
+Fried dim sum dishes are still fried a la minute even with the increase in the crowd and not pre-made.
 It embodies our local taste through the years, and is comparable to Hong Kong Michelin star dim sum restaurant Tim Ho Wan.

 Related Guide: Best Dim Sums in Singapore History- The Ultimate Guide

 Expected Damage: $10 – $15 per pax